Kristina Swallow, P.E. - Director

 Tracy Larkin-Thomason, P.E. - Deputy Director, Southern Nevada

-Tracy Larkin-Thomason is NDOT deputy director for southern Nevada, with statewide responsibilities for NDOT’s three engineering districts and the civil rights program with a focus on coordination of NDOT southern Nevada activities.
+Tracy Larkin-Thomason is the NDOT Deputy Director for Southern Nevada, with statewide responsibilities for NDOT’s three engineering districts and the civil rights program with a focus on coordination of NDOT southern Nevada activities.

-Ms. Larkin-Thomason has more than 25 years of transportation experience, beginning her NDOT career in 1987 in the right-of-way division.
-She worked seven years in Roadway Design, three years in the Structural division, five years as District II traffic engineer and engineering service manager, six years as District II maintenance engineer and most recently, four years as assistant director of planning.
+Tracy has more than 25 years of transportation experience, beginning her NDOT career in 1987 in the Right-of-Way division.
+She has worked in Roadway Design, the Structural division, as District II Traffic Engineer and Engineering Service Manager, as District II Maintenance Engineer and most recently as Assistant Director of Planning.

-Ms. Larkin-Thomason has Bachelor of Science degree in Civil Engineering and a Master in business Administration, both from the University of Nevada, Reno.
-She is a licensed Civil Engineer in the state of Nevada.
-Ms. Larkin-Thomason is also certified as an ITE Professional Traffic Operations Engineer, a Nevada Certified Public Manager and is a past president of the Nevada Certified Public Managers Society.
+Tracy received her Bachelor of Science degree in civil engineering and a Master’s in Business Administration both from the University of Nevada, Reno.
+She is a licensed civil engineer in the state of Nevada.
+She is also a certified ITE Professional Traffic Operations Engineer, a Nevada Certified Public Manager and is the past president of the Nevada Certified Public Managers Society.